Baghdad blasts kill more than 30 over Eid holiday

 Security officials had said they believe insurgents would try to carry out a large attack during the religious holiday, which started on Friday.

-Car bombs exploded and mortars landed around the Shi'ite neighbourhood of Shula, north-western Baghdad, on Tuesday killing eight people and wounded 28, and another person was killed by a mortar round in Kadhimiya area.
+Car bombs exploded and mortars landed around the Shi'ite neighborhood of Shula, northwestern Baghdad, on Tuesday killing eight people and wounded 28, and another person was killed by a mortar round in Kadhimiya area.

 (Reporting by Raheem Salman; Writing by Patrick Markey; Editing by Jon Hemming)